BTBurke/caddy-jwt/README.md

 The middleware will deny everyone with `role: member` but will allow the specific user named `someone`.
 A different user with a `role: admin` or `role: foo` would be allowed because the deny rule will allow anyone that doesn't have role member.

-If the optional `redirect` is set, the middleware will send an redirect to the supplied location (HTTP 303) instead of an access denied code, if the access is denied.
+If the optional `redirect` is set, the middleware will send a redirect to the supplied location (HTTP 303) instead of an access denied code, if the access is denied.

 ### Ways of passing a token for validation